 Other Boob Factors to Consider

-Your breasts root is where your breast attaches to your test.
-Understanding your route will help you sort out what type of underwire will suit your breast.
+Your breasts root is where your breast attaches to your chest.
+Understanding your root will help you sort out what type of underwire will suit your breast.

 When you’re shopping for a bra, pay attention to how your underwire and your breast interact.
 An underwire should never dig into the root of your breast, it should fit comfortably around it.